paysdoc/ES6TypeScript/README.md

     }
 ```

-Sometimes we don't necessarily expect a parameter.
-Now we can use the optional parameter.

 ####Rest param.
 Create a greetMany method that will iterate through a list of people and greet them by name.
 Instead of expecting a list as param, we want to implement the rest param.